pfrandsen/salesforce-silent-login/README.md

 ## Create Connected App

+Go to: Setup -> Apps -> App Manager and click the New Connected App button.

+Setup -> Apps -> Connected Apps -> Mange Connected Apps and click edit next to the apps name.

 ## User Setup

 Set OAuth policies (users are pre-authorized etc.) and add Connected App to relevant profiles.